 S3 through S5

 These pin headers can be used for a handful of functions different from those of S1 and S2.
-S3 can be used as a flip switch to change motor directions in RC mode as well these headers can also be used for voltage clamping functionality, limit switches, home switches and e-stops.
+S3 can be used as a flip switch to change motor directions in RC mode.
+These headers are also used for voltage clamping functionality, limit switches, home switches and e-stops.

 There are three small LEDS labeled STAT1, STAT2 and ERR.
 These are used to indicate the status of the RoboClaw.
 In normal operation the STAT1 led blink rapidly when connected to Motion Studio.
 Also the STAT1 and STAT2 leds will light up and stay lit when a motor channel is active.
 When the RoboClaw encounters problems these LEDs are also used to indicate a variety of warnings and fault conditions.
 See this App Note or the manual for further information.